Libbybacon/C-Sharp-Live-Project/README.md

  - Like/Dislike Ratio Bar
  - Delete Button, Modal, Confirmation
  - Create & Reply Functionality

-CREATE COMMENT MODEL & CRUD PAGES

-Created a Comment model in the blog area
-Added that model db set to ApplicationDbContext definition in IdentityModels Created controller and scaffolded CRUD pages for the Comment model Removed Likes, Dislikes & CommentDate from Create and Edit views Changed css for some buttons and text to make it more readable for user
+ ### Comments Partial View

-IMPLEMENTING COMMENT FEATURES PT 1: COMMENTS PARTIAL VIEW Created partial view in the Comments View folder for displaying Comments named "_Comments" that can be used on other pages Replaced table in Comments Index page with a method that calls the _Comments partial view
+ Created partial view in the Comments View folder for displaying Comments named "_Comments" that can be used on other pages Replaced table in Comments Index page with a method that calls the _Comments partial view

-IMPLEMENTING COMMENT FEATURES PT 2: STYLING THE COMMENTS Reformatted comment display to include comment's author, time since comment was posted and the user's message.
-Added like and dislike buttons and display the number of each.
-Added reply button
-Added trashcan button

-IMPLEMENTING COMMENT FEATURES PT 3: LIKE/DISLIKE IMPLEMENTATION when user clicks like button, increment like property of that comment by 1 when user clicks dislike button, increment dislike property of that comment by 1 use Ajax to asynchronously update properties so page doesn't reload when like or dislike button is clicked
+ ### Like/Dislike Implementation
  I added two methods to the Comments controller, one for adding likes and one for dislikes to comments.
 I created an ajax method for the like and dislike buttons that is called when the button is pushed that works with the controller methods to asynchronously add a like or dislike to each comment when the button is pushed and display the updated number of total likes or dislikes in the view.

-IMPLEMENTING COMMENT FEATURES PT 4: LIKE/DISLIKE RATIO BAR -create bootstrap progress bar below like and dislike buttons for each comment as visual representation of percent of likes/dislikes
--use LikeRatio() method to get % of likes that comment received -use that number to dynamically fill in progress bar -use Ajax to update progress bar when comment is liked or disliked
+ ### Like/Dislike Ratio Bar
  I added a bootstrap progress bar to the comments to reflect the percentage of likes each comment has.
 I altered the comments controller methods AddLike() and AddDislike() so that each returns a Json object containing the comment's likes (or dislikes) and the like ratio.
 I changed the ajax methods so that each time a comment is liked or disliked the progress bar displays that change.

+ ### Delete Button, Modal, Confirmation
-IMPLEMENTING COMMENT FEATURES PT 5: DELETE BUTTON -Instead of takin User to Delete page, have delete button open confirmation modal -Ask user if they are sure they want to delete this comment -Modal should have a confirm button and a cancel button -Clicking confirm button should:
+ -Instead of takin User to Delete page, have delete button open confirmation modal -Ask user if they are sure they want to delete this comment -Modal should have a confirm button and a cancel button -Clicking confirm button should: